CollinHeist/CropTop/README.md

 ## Tuesday, September 4th, 2018

-Ryan and I recieved out project assignement today,Sent out Doodle poll.
+Ryan and I recieved out capstone project assignement today, entitled "Product Design for Manufacture and Reliability".
+We are the only two members on the team.
+The goal of

 ## Wednesday, September 5th